-This forested region is particularly made up of pine and fir trees.
-Though excessive lumbering has led to the depletion of forest cover in this area, efforts are being made to replenish it.
+This region is particularly made up of pine and fir trees.
+Though excessive lumbering has led to the depletion of forest cover, efforts are being made to replenish it.
 The region is home to rare species like horses known as the 'Black Forest Foxes' and Hinterwalderberg cows.
 The giant earthworm (Lumbricus badensis) is endemic to this part of the world.

 Tourism and Other Industries